-Handmade Canberra is dedicated to reducing our environmental footprint with each event we host, including single-use plastics.
-With Global Recycling Day approaching on March 18, we thought it was the perfect time better time to tell you about the work that we are doing!
+Handmade Canberra is dedicated to reducing our environmental footprint with each market we host, including single-use plastics.
+With Global Recycling Day on March 18, we thought it was the perfect time better time to tell you about the work that we are doing!
 Handmade Canberra is committed to reducing the amount of waste we produce and increasing the amount of recycling we do at each event.

 - Single-use plastic cutlery

 - Expanded polystyrene takeaway food and beverage containers

 In addition to the ban, we work with the ACT NoWaste team to disallow some additional plastic products not currently included in the ban, such as single-use plastic bowls, plates, and takeaway containers.

 At all of our markets, we provide multiple recycling stations around the venue to ensure that our customers and stallholders have accessible options to dispose of their waste thoughtfully.
 Clear signage is provided to help users determine which bin to use and at the conclusion of the market, the waste is disposed of, in line with ACT waste recycling processes.

 If you are attending our Canberra markets, you may also notice that our stallholders ask if you require a bag when you make a purchase.
 Quite often our customers will bring their own reusable shopping bags, or are happy to place additional purchases in the same bag as the first purchase they make at a market.
 An act as simple as this can have such a huge impact on reducing waste!